I have heard this question so many times.

 - Set yourself a study schedule and stay on focus.
 Click here to see how to do that.

 - Be realistic, if you have weak English skills then delay taking IELTS and work on your general English ability.
-You may need to enroll in an English school to get your level up to a B2 on the CEFR.
+You may need to enrol in an English school to get your level up to a B2 on the CEFR.

 - Read a lot, pick up new words and practice newly learnt phrases especially collocations.

 - Get good feedback from someone who is an IELTS expert.

 - Find a study partner who can keep you accountable.